 the last two years.
 Go to our map to learn more.

 This view of our Ecology grants and loans map shows descriptions and locations of equipment we funded in the last two funding cycles.
 You can see how our grant program is building out a large network of equipment across the state – this is our intention.
 Our grants also pay for training on how to use the equipment.

 Since 2017, we have funded more than 60 equipment caches worth $3.8 million.
 Here are some examples of the most recent funding:

 - The Seattle Fire Department got $247,000 for firefighting foam Novacool, a less toxic foam that doesn’t contain perfluorinated compounds that persist in the environment.
-It used the foam in August 2018 to suppress flammable vapors from a gasoline tanker truck spill in West Seattle.

 - The White Salmon Fire Department got $188,000 for radios.